lammps/lammps/doc/src/read_data.rst

    For orthogonal and restricted and general triclinic simulation boxes, the atom coordinates (x,y,z) listed in this section should be inside the corresponding simulation box.
-For general triclinic boxes that means the box defined by the 3 edge vectors specified by the *avec*, *bvec*, *cvec* header keywords.
-See the discussion above in the header section about how atom coordinates outside the simulation box are (or are not) remapped to be inside the box.
+For restricted triclinic boxes that means the parallelepiped defined by the by the *xlo xhi*, *ylo yhi*, *zlo zhi*, and *xy xz yz*, keywords.
+For general triclinic boxes that means the parallelepiped defined by the 3 edge vectors and origin specified by the *avec*, *bvec*, *cvec*, and *abc origin* header keywords.
+See the discussion in the header section above about how atom coordinates outside the simulation box are (or are not) remapped to be inside the box.

 .. list-table::